Theme

 goose is an AI agent from Block that is presented as going beyond passive code suggestions into more active development work such as editing files, running commands, testing, and interacting with tools.

 Block presents goose as an AI agent for more active development workflows.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is